Our Green Manifesto

 In October 2020, we committed to expanding our sustainability work with a series of pledges around renewable energy and waste management, sustainable water use, sustainable food production, and carbon emissions.
 Our current sustainability policies and pledges are outlined in our Green Manifesto below:

-- Our rooms and cabanas are built with respect for the natural surroundings, and we, therefore, do not have air conditioning in the rooms.
-Thanks to its beachside location, the Sanctuary is naturally cool.
-The buildings are also designed to maximise airflow, and we provide ceiling and standing fans as well as mosquito nets in all rooms.
+- Our rooms and cabanas are built with respect for the natural surroundings.
+Thanks to its beachside location, the Sanctuary is naturally cool, and the buildings are designed to maximise airflow, and we provide ceiling and standing fans as well as mosquito nets in all rooms.

 - By October 2021, we will switch to using 100% renewable energy sources by installing solar panels to power the Sanctuary’s electricity.